Japanese buffets to fill your belly at

 11. Rocku Yakiniku

-Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $29.90++ for their lunch buffet from Monday to Thursday.
+Rocku Yakiniku offers a relatively affordable free-flow yakiniku experience, at $27.90++ for their lunch buffet, and $29.90++ for their dinner buffet, from Monday to Thursday.
 One of the few meat-heavy Japanese buffets in Singapore, the restaurant has over 50 dishes to choose from, including options such as the beef striploin, beef short plate, and pork belly.
 Seafood options also include green mussels and baby octopus, and you can dip them in a wide range of exciting sauces such as sweet miso, spicy miso, and ponzu.
+Add $3 if you’re dining there on a weekend, public holiday, or eve of a public holiday.

 Address: 201 Victoria Street, #04-06, Bugis+, Singapore 188067